Credibrate

 IR35 was introduced in April 2000 by HMRC to combat "disguised employment" — situations where workers operated through personal service companies to pay less tax than equivalent employees, despite working in a substantively similar way.
 The rules have been significantly strengthened through the Off-Payroll Working legislation of 2017 (public sector) and 2021 (private sector).

 For a contractor with £100,000 turnover, the difference between inside and outside IR35 can be £15,000–£25,000 per year in additional tax, depending on circumstances.
-This calculator provides a simplified estimate to illustrate the scale of the difference.
+This calculator provides a personalised estimate based on your contract revenue, client type, and expenses to illustrate the scale of the difference.
+You can compare this with your overall take-home pay, how a bonus would be taxed in employment, and your Self Assessment position.
+If you have a student loan, note that the inside/outside IR35 split affects whether your loan repayments are collected via PAYE or Self Assessment, and whether dividends count toward repayment income.

 The key determinants of IR35 status are the three classic employment tests: substitution (can the contractor send a genuine substitute to do the work?), control (does the client control the manner of work, not just the outcome?), and mutuality of obligation (is there an expectation of ongoing work on both sides?).
 Beyond these, HMRC also considers whether the contractor is in business on their own account — having multiple clients, financial risk, their own equipment, and so on.